-This article was written by my friend Larry Correia, a gun store owner and firearms instructor who lives and works in Utah.
-He agreed to pen this for me to discuss the advantages that long guns (shotguns and carbines/rifles) have over handguns for home defense.
+This article was written by my friend Larry Correia, who at the time was a gun store owner and firearms instructor living and working in Utah.
+(He does other cool stuff, now.)
+He agreed to pen this for me to discuss the advantages that long guns have over handguns for home defense.
 At the same time, I wrote a counterpart article discussing the benefits of handguns for home defense.
 Our goal is to provide a balanced discussion of the benefits and drawbacks of both choices.

 All three types of weapon – handgun, shotgun, and rifle – have their pros and cons.